BASTOSOLAKAYODE/Online-Shoppers-Purchasing-Intention-Dataset/.ipynb_checkpoints/README-checkpoint.md

 ### Data Source and Tools
 - The raw dataset can be found [here](data/raw) while the cleaned dataset used used for the analysis task [here](data/cleaned).
 More info about the origin of the data is available [here](https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset)
 - Notebook: The notebooks containing preprocessing, EDA and model training process for this case study can be found: [here](notebooks)
+-  Tableau Dashboard: The interactive dashboard showcasing customer segmentation insights, including conversion rates, traffic sources, bounce and exit rates, and session durations, can be accessed: [here](https://public.tableau.com/views/CutomersSegmentation/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

-# Data Structure & Initial Checks
+## Data Structure & Initial Checks

 The main dataset used for this project consists of user browsing behavior on an e-commerce platform, aiming to predict purchasing behavior.
 The dataset contains various numerical and categorical features, including session details, page visit metrics, user attributes, and transaction indicators.

-## Dataset Overview
+### Dataset Overview

 **Table: Online Shopping Behavior Data**